xoseperez/espurna/README.md

 ## Notices

 ---
+> **2018-01-24**: This repository has been migrated from Bitbucket to GitHub.
+There were a number of reason to migrate the repository to GitHub.
+I like Bitbucket and I'm still using it for a lot of projects, but ESPurna has grown and its community as well.
+Some users have complain about Bitbucket not being enough community-focused.
+This change is mainly aimed to use a platform with greater acceptance on the open-source community and tools better suited to them (to you), like the possibility to contribute to the documentation in an easy way.
+>
+>What happened with all the info in Bitbucket?
+Well, most of it has been ported to GitHub, albeit with some quirks:
+>
+>* **Code** has, of course been migrated completely
+>* **Issues** are all on GutHub already **but** all issues and comments show up as reporter by me.
+The original reported is referenced inside the body of the issue (or comment) with a link to her profile at Bitbucket and a link to her profile at GitHub if it happens to be the same username.
+I **suggest all reporters subscribe to the issues they originally filed** (search for your BitBucket username to list them).
+>* **Pull requests** historic has not been migrated.
+At the moment of the migration all pull-requests have been either merged or declined.
+Of course, those PR merged are in the code base, but the historic and comments in the PR pages will be lost.
+>* **Documentation** it's on it way, first step will be to migrate existing wiki, maybe with a new TOC structure
+>* **Watchers**, **Forks**, I'm afraid they are all gone.
+Visit the new repop home and click on the "Watch" button on the top right.
+And as you do it click also on the "Star" button too :)
+>
+>I apologize for any inconvenience this migration may have caused.
+I have decided to do it the hard way.

+---
 > **2018-01-11**: As of current version (1.12.0) ESPurna is tested using Arduino Core 2.3.0 and it's meant to be built against that version.

 ---